Fact Sheet C2

 After royal assent, the Act is available in the Victorian Statute Book.
-The Statute Book contains, by year, the original versions of Acts and regulations.
+The Statute Book contains, by year, the original versions of Acts and statutory rules.
 Acts and statutory rules are listed by year.

 Acts are amended frequently.
 To ensure you are using the latest version, use Victorian Law Today.
 Acts and statutory rules are listed alphabetically.
 Choose ‘Acts' or ‘Statutory Rules' then click the relevant letter to find your legislation.
-Or, you may wish to use their online Search function.
+Or, you may wish to use the search function.
 See below.

 Victorian Law Today

-You can find bills and parliamentary documents from sitting periods back to 1996 using the parliamentary documents archive.
-Choose the date, then type of document until you find what you're looking for.
+You can find bills from sitting periods back to 1996 using the parliamentary documents archive.
+Choose the year, then 'Bill' then bill name.

 Hansard is the official printed report of the debates in each House.
 It is not an exact word for word account of everything that was said, but it is a valuable record of members' speeches.

 Parliament produces two versions of the debates: